pedronachtigall/ToxCodAn-Genome/Guide/README.md

 ### Toxin database

-We have designed toxin database with curated toxin CDSs for ..., which can be downloaded [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/database/).
+We have designed toxin database with curated toxin CDSs for ..., which can be downloaded [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Databases).

+If you are working with some venomous lineage that is still not on our toxin database list, you can design a custom toxin database as decribed below.

 ### Custom toxin database